Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 His most popular treatise, “The world as will and representation” was published in 1818 but did poorly.

-Arthur was an interesting young man who found himself constantly tapping into new ideas in order to answer life’s most challenging questions.
+Arthur was an interesting young man who found himself constantly tapping into new ideas in order to answer life’s most challenging .
 He was rebellious and complicated.
 He attempted to lecture in the university Berlin, but unsuccessfully.

-Throughout his life, he remained a controversial figure that was characterized by his contrarian views, but also by his lack of empathy towards philosophers whose views he didn’t agree with.
+Throughout his life, he remained a controversial figure that was characterized by his views, but also by his lack of empathy towards philosophers whose views he didn’t agree with.

 One could argue that his works were mainly influenced by Plato, Kant, and the Upanishads (ancient Sanskrit texts that influenced Hinduism).